Chandrahas-kasoju/Stepper_motor_micro_ros/README.md

 # Stepper_motor_micro_ros
-This repository intends to control stepper motor using ROS(Robot Operating System) with the help of MicroROS.
+This repository intends to control stepper motor using ROS2(Robot Operating System2) with the help of MicroROS.

 ## PlatformIO setup
 ESP32 S2 mini board was used in this project which is also supported in platformIO.
 When creating a new project in PlatformIO select a board(in this case its WEMOS LOLIN S2 MINI)